November 1, 2020 – Dia de los Muertos

 COVID-19: There has now been a 70% increase in daily cases, and the US positivity rate is now 1 in 378 people.
 The death rate has increased by 23%.
 Seattle tightens up its lockdown mandates.
 Medical staff nation-wide are burning out.
 There is still no national containment plan.

-I hear a “boom” outside and go out to find that two large boxes have fallen off a FedEx truck and into the middle of the apartment access road.
-I haul them to the lobby and try to contact FedEx.
 I have made very little progress on hats over the last several days, but have managed to clean and cook.
 And consume a German chocolate cake, nearly in its entirety.
 I wonder why it takes so much chocolate to get near the point of feeling normal.
-I’m still gaining weight (obviously) but I’m nearing the point of not caring.

 November 16, 2020